zexalistic/c-to-python-converter/README.md

 wrapper auto-generator.

 #### Limitation
-1. Do not parse preprocessor commands such as #ifdef #endif.
+1. Do not support other preprocessor commands except for "#define"
 2. Do not support nested citation or definition. e.g. a is a structure whose member is another structure; b is an alias of c which is an alias of d.
-3. Only support simplest macros like this: #define VAR_NAME 1/ #define IN
-4. Parameter of function can not be void.
+3. Parameter of function can not be void.
 I regard it as 'int' at present version.
-5. Parenthesis may affect the parsing result, e.g. ((a)) may have a different parsing result with a
+4. Parenthesis may affect the parsing result, e.g. ((a)) may have a different parsing result with a

 #### TO-DO List in next version
-1. Parsing most of the macros
-2. Parsing other preprocessor commands
-3. Add void type
+1. Add void type and other c types
+2. Write better testcases

 #### For more Information
 About what can be parsed, see the comments in Sample\sample.h.
-Support the conversion of strucuture, union, enumerate, typedef... which already meets the need of common project.
+It supports the conversion of structure, union, enumerate, typedef... which already meets the need of common project.
+It removes the C commands and processes the C blackslash at the end of each line.
+It substitutes all macros(except for function header) before parsing.

 Python Ctypes document:
 https://docs.python.org/3/library/ctypes.html